linkedin/eyeglass/packages/eyeglass/README.md

 });
 ```

-Alternatively, you can programmatically purge the global cache using `eyeglass.modules.cache.modules.purge()`.
+You can programmatically purge the global caches in Eyeglass using `Eyeglass.resetGlobalCaches()`.

 # Working with assets